streamlit/streamlit/docs/getting_started.md

 my_second_element.dataframe(update_dataframe)
 ```

-### Append data to a table
+### Append data to a chart

-With Streamlit, you can do more than just replace elements.
-You can also add to and modify existing elements.
-This sample illustrates how you can add additional data to a line chart.
+You can do more than just replace elements.
+You can also add to and modify existing elements, like charts and tables.
+Let's take a look at how you'd add a row to a line chart.

 ```Python
 # Get some data.